 The heated debate over the home gym vs commercial gym continues.
-Deciding which is a better option of the two is hard to answer and it’s going to vary by person.
-Everyone has different goals and are in different stages of their exercise “career,” so it’s important to understand the pros and cons of both in order to make a confident decision.
-I have listed all of the pros and cons of both gyms, so you can make the right choice.
+Deciding which is a better option is hard to answer and it’s going to vary by person.
+Everyone has different goals and are in different stages of their exercise “careers,” so it’s important to understand the pros and cons of both in order to make a confident decision.
+I have listed all the pros and cons of both gyms, so you can make the right choice.
 If you can think of any more benefits to having a home gym or a commercial gym, comment below so I can add them to the list!

 Home Gym Benefits

 • A home gym is in your HOME, so working out is as easy as a walk down your stairs.
 There are no excuses not to workout when your steps away from your home gym equipment.

 • A home gym is much more affordable in the long run.
 A commercial gym membership is around $30 to $40 per month, so it will only take a year or two to pay off a home gym in comparison.

 • You won’t be distracted by other gym goers, and you certainly won’t have to worry about some else using the machine you were eyeing.

 • The best home gym equipment can last 10+ years.
 Investing in quality gym equipment will save you hundreds of dollars in the long run.